 My group aims to discover the epigenetic changes taking place during cancer initiation and develop potential drugs that can prevent these changes which may be abnormal but reversible, before many damaging mutations occur.

-Reader; Director of Graduate Studies for Research (BCI)
+Reader in Cancer Cell Biology; Director of Graduate Studies for Research (BCI)

 Our research is based on exploiting DNA repair defects in cancer for the identification of new personalised therapies.
 We use compound and siRNA screening to identify new therapeutics for tumours based on their specific DNA repair status.